-Mr. Lau, aged 69, was appointed as an independent non-executive Director by the Board on 9 October 2014.
+Mr. Lau, aged 68, was appointed as an independent non-executive Director by the Board on 9 October 2014 immediate after the Second EGM-2014.
 Mr. Lau is also the chairman and a member of the audit committee and remuneration committee of the Board respectively.
 Mr. Lau is a certified public accountant in Hong Kong and has extensive experience in financial accounting, auditing, taxation, company secretarial matter and corporate finance, especially in mergers, acquisitions and corporate restructuring.

 Mr. Lau is a fellow of the Hong Kong Institute of Certified Public Accountants, and formerly, was a fellow of the Association of Chartered Certified Accountants and an associate member of the Chartered Institute of Management Accountants.
 Mr. Lau holds a Senior Executive Master Degree in Business Administration from Charles Darwin University.
 He also obtained a Specialist Qualification (SQ) in Insolvency issued by the Hong Kong Institute of Certified Public Accountants and a Diploma in International Business Valuation.

-Mr. Lau is currently an independent nonexecutive director of Huaxi Holdings Company Limited (stock code: 01689) and was an Executive Director and company secretary of Neptune Group Limited (stock code: 00070, formerly known as Mandarin Resources Corporation Limited and subsequently Massive Resources International Corporation Limited), the shares of which are listed on the Main Board of the Stock Exchange.
+Mr. Lau is currently an Independent Non-executive Director of Huaxi Holdings Company Limited (stock code: 1689), and was an Executive Director and company secretary of Neptune Group Limited (stock code: 70) (formerly known as Mandarin Resources Corporation Limited and subsequently Massive Resources International Corporation Limited), the shares of which are listed on the Main Board of the Stock Exchange.